Icinga/icinga2/doc/15-troubleshooting.md

 * v231 changes the default value to 15%

-This can cause problems with Icinga 2 in large environments with many commands executed in parallel starting with Systemd v228.
+This can cause problems with Icinga 2 in large environments with many commands executed in parallel starting with systemd v228.
 Some distributions also may have changed the defaults.

 The error message could look like this: